BUAA-LiuLab/OpenSpec/README.md

 OS: Windows10 or higher

 # GUI Operation Usage
-Please read “Manual for OpenSpec.pdf” to learn the usage of MSCohort.
+Please read “Manual for OpenSpec.pdf” to learn the usage of OpenSpec.

-# Contact us
-For any questions involving MSCohort, please contact us by email.

-Chao Liu, liuchaobuaa@buaa.edu.cn